Deansgate railway station: History

-Following the widening and improvement of the southern portion of Deansgate, in 1880 a correspondent to the Manchester Courier suggested that the station be renamed Deansgate "Very few lady passengers who have shopping to do in Deansgate make use of the Knot Mill Station.
-If they are aware of its nearness, perhaps they are waiting for the station and its approaches to be improved" A public meeting in October 1884 complained that Knott Mill station was altogether inadequate for the newly improved district; the MSJAR was therefore in breach of its Act of Parliament which required it to provide sufficient station accommodation: the Improvement Committee of Manchester Corporation was called upon to exert pressure on the MSJAR.
+Following the widening and improvement of the southern portion of Deansgate, a correspondent to the Manchester Courier suggested in 1880 that the station be renamed Deansgate: "Very few lady passengers who have shopping to do in Deansgate make use of the Knot Mill station.
+If they are aware of its nearness, perhaps they are waiting for the station and its approaches to be improved" A public meeting in October 1884 complained that Knott Mill station was altogether inadequate for the newly improved district; the MSJAR was therefore alleged to be in breach of the requirement to provide sufficient station accommodation: the Improvement Committee of Manchester Corporation was called upon to exert pressure on the MSJAR.

 A deputation from the Improvement Committee duly met directors of the railway to urge them to improve the "dingy" and "long-neglected" station.
 Improvement plans were drawn up but an impasse was reached; the MSJAR's joint owners (the L&NWR and the MS&LR) disagreed on how much they should spend on improvement and Manchester Corporation were unhappy with any narrowing of adjacent streets to accommodate an enlarged station.
 Not until 1892 was a plan devised that was acceptable to all of the interested parties.
 Negotiations to purchase the required land were protracted, with Manchester Corporation eventually offering to exercise its powers of compulsory purchase to assist the railway, but the work finally went out for tender in January 1895.
-Work started in March 1895 (by June 1895 a temporary entrance from Gaythorn Street had to be used and the previous entrance from Deansgate closed); it was completed in September 1896; the latter year appears (in a shield) as part of the decorative stonework over the entrance.
-The station name is given there as simply "Knott Mill Station".
+Work started in March 1895.
+By June 1895, a temporary entrance from Gaythorn Street had to be used and the previous entrance from Deansgate was closed; it was completed in September 1896; the latter year appears (in a shield) as part of the decorative stonework over the entrance.
+The station name is given there as simply Knott Mill Station.

 The station is now a Grade II listed building.
 Its battlemented architectural feature, visible at its corner, is intended to mirror similar features in the nearby viaducts, all of which in turn incorporated the design in recognition of the Roman fort that once stood in the Castlefield area.

-The station became Knott Mill and Deansgate (for railway purposes: to the local press it remained Knott Mill station) around 1900 and Deansgate on 3 May 1971.
-It is sometimes known as Manchester Deansgate, and on many station information boards it is Deansgate G-Mex.
+The station became Knott Mill and Deansgate for railway purposes in around 1900; to the local press, it remained Knott Mill station.
+It was renamed Deansgate on 3 May 1971.
+It is sometimes known as Manchester Deansgate and on many station information boards it is Deansgate G-Mex.